Etpmls/Etpmls-Micro/README.md

 Whether to enable debugging mode.
 (TRUE/FALSE), If you fill in TRUE, the **storage/config/app.yaml**  file is read by default, If you fill in FALSE, the **storage/config/app_debug.yaml**  file is read by default

 `INIT_DATABASE:`

+> The default is False, if you want to enable this feature, you need to register DatabaseMigrate in em.Register

 Whether to initialize the database (TRUE/FALSE),